Watersheep94/PokerHands/README.md

 ## Why I Chose This Problem

 Poker Hands seemed like a good problem to demonstrate knowledge of OOP design ands concepts.
-In addition, it didn't seem too challeneging in an algorithmic sense so I thought this was a good first problem that Adobe recommended.
+In addition, it didn't seem too challenging in an algorithmic sense so I thought this was a good first problem that was recommended.

 ## Process